-- "Grant Task Access to a User or Users" on page 217 - "Revoke Task Access from a User or Users" on page 220
+- "Grant Task Access to Users" on page 216 - "Revoke Task Access from Users" on page 219

-Grant Task Access to a User or Users
+Grant Task Access to Users

 You can grant access to a specific task to one or more users at a time.

 Note: Access to the task is only allowed on the node to which the GUI is connected; if you want to allow access on another node in the pool, you must connect the GUI to that node and grant access again.